 No Exit Investing / No Exit Businesses

-Over lunch Victor admitted he sometimes worries that I’ll sell easyDNS and if I did, where would that leave easyPress?
+Over lunch my friend wondered out loud if I’ll ever sell easyDNS?
 To this I replied that exits make no sense to me.
 Especially in this climate.
 I’ve received numerous overtures to sell easyDNS over the years, including a few standing offers but I don’t see the point in taking any deal that’s come along so far.

 Never mind that “growth is hard”.
 Eating a super-sized thick crust pizza in a few bites (called Series A, Series B and Series C) would be.